 A fascinating land with a hard-fought history in a complex corner of Europe, Croatia is emerging as one of Europe’s top destinations.
 Sampling the very best of Croatia, we start by exploring the fabled Dalmatian Coast from dramatic Dubrovnik to crusty Adriatic island ports.
 Heading inland, we hike through Plitvice Lakes National Park and enjoy the thriving capital city Zagreb.
 Our Croatian finale: the Istrian Peninsula and its enchanting port town of Rovinj.

-Apartments Lenni is run by Lenni and Periša (Peter) Modrinić, both of whom are outgoing and speak good English.
-They rent three tight, modern, comfortable rooms (one with a private bathroom across the hall) and three apartments in a nicely renovated house right in the heart of the Old Town.
-Since they live off-site, confirm your reservation the day before and let them know your arrival time (near Konoba Marko Polo restaurant at Jakova Baničevića 13, tel.
-020/711-400, mobile 091-551-6592, www.ikorcula.net/lenni, email@example.com).
+Lenni and Pero Modrinić, both of whom are outgoing and speak good English, rent four apartments in a nicely renovated house right in the middle of the Old Town, a fifth apartment next door with two bedrooms and a sea view, and a small, budget double with a private bathroom across the hall.
+Since they live off-site, confirm your reservation the day before and let them know your arrival time (email@example.com).

-The remains of Roman Emperor Diocletian’s enormous retirement palace sit on the harbor in the heart of the city.
-Since the ruins themselves are now integrated with the city’s street plan, exploring them is free (though you’ll pay to enter a few parts, such as the cellars and the cathedral/mausoleum).
-Fragments of the palace are poorly marked, and there are no good guidebooks or audioguides for tracking down the remains, making Split a good place to take a walking tour (www.travel49.com) or hire a local guide (guide association tel. & fax 021/346-267, mobile 098-361-936, www.guides.hr).
+Split’s top activity is visiting the remains of Roman Emperor Diocletian’s enormous retirement palace, sitting on the harbor in the heart of the city.
+The ruins themselves are now integrated with the city’s street plan, so exploring them is free — except for the cellars and the cathedral sights/temple, which you’ll pay to enter.
+In peak season, the cellars are open late, and the cathedral sights generally close at 19:00 (in the off-season, the cathedral sights close around noon).
+Fragments of the palace are poorly marked, and there are no good guidebooks or audioguides for understanding the remains.
+For most visitors, the walk in my guidebook provides enough details; for more in-depth information, you could join a walking tour or hire a guide.

 This remarkable spot, founded in 1952 as the “Peasant Art Gallery,” is one of the most enjoyable little museums in Croatia.
 It features expressionistic paintings by untrained peasant artists.
-On one easy floor, the museum displays 80 paintings made mostly by Croatians from the 1930s to the 1980s (ulica Sv. Čirila i Metoda 3, tel.
-01/485-1911, www.hmnu.org.)
+On one easy floor, the museum displays 80 paintings made mostly by Croatians from the 1930s to the 1980s.

-This memorable, romantic, justifiably pretentious place is good for a late-night waterfront drink with jazz.
-Fish, attracted by its underwater lights, swim by from all over the bay...to the enjoyment of those nursing a cocktail on the.
+This romantic, justifiably pretentious place for an expensive late-night waterfront drink.
+Fish, attracted by its underwater lights, swim by from all over the bay...to the enjoyment of those nursing a cocktail on the rocks (literally — you’ll be given a small seat cushion and plunk down in your own seaside niche).
 Or you can choose to sit on one of the terraces.
 Classy candelabras twinkle in the twilight, as couples cozy up to each other and the view.
-While the drinks are extremely pricey, this place is unforgettably cool (Via Santa Croce 28, tel.
-052/830-683).
+While the drinks are extremely pricey, this place is unforgettably cool.

 Hi, I’m Rick Steves, back with more of the Best of Europe.
-This time we’re navigating the Adriatic coast and lots more.
+This time we’re navigating the Adriatic and a lot more.
 It’s Croatia.
 Thanks for joining us.

 Croatia is a fascinating land with a hard-fought history in a complex corner of Europe.
-And as travelers rediscover its charms, it’s emerging as one of Europe’s top destinations.
+And as travelers are rediscovering its charms, it’s emerging as one of Europe’s top destinations.

 Spectacularly set Dubrovnik is both historic and a hit with tourists.
 It’s understandably Croatia’s top draw.